What Is A Lethal Dose Of Valium (Diazepam)?

 Valium (diazepam) is a prescription medication that belongs to a class of drugs called benzodiazepines, which are prescribed to treat anxiety, panic disorders, muscle spasms, and seizures.
 This medication works by slowing down the central nervous system and producing calming effects that help people feel relaxed and less anxious.
 While Valium can be very effective when used as prescribed by a doctor, it has significant potential for abuse and can become dangerous when misused or taken with other substances.

 People often abuse Valium because it produces feelings of relaxation, drowsiness, and euphoria, especially when taken in higher doses than prescribed or when combined with alcohol or other drugs.
 The medication can be particularly deadly because it depresses breathing and heart rate, and when mixed with alcohol or opioids, this effect becomes much more dangerous and can lead to fatal overdoses.
-Additionally, Valium is highly addictive, and people who try to stop using it without medical supervision can experience life-threatening withdrawal symptoms.
 While there is no known lethal dose of diazepam in humans, some animal testing has given insight into what a fatal amount of Valium is.

 In animal testing, the following lethal doses were found: